LucianoXu/NQPV/README.md

 ## Program Verification Procedure

 Here the syntactic analysis checks whether the content can be properly interpreted with the grammar.
-The semantic analysis afterwards checks whether there is any problem in the meaning of the verification task.
+The semantic analysis afterwards checks whether there is any problem with the meaning of the verification task.
 It will mainly examine the following aspects:
 - whether all operators mentioned can be found,
 - whether there are repeat identifiers in some identifier list, and
 - whether the qubit number of operators and identifier lists matches.
 For example, CX [ q1 ] or X [ q1 q2 ] will not be acceptable.

 If there are syntactic or semantic errors, the verifier will stop there, providing the error information.

 The verification utilizes a technique called *backward predicate transformation*.
-If there is not any while structures in the program, the whole calculation can be done automatically.
+If there are no while structures in the program, the whole calculation can be done automatically.
 That is, the weakest (liberal) precondition with respect to the given postcondition will be derived and compared with the desired precondition.
 Based on this, the verification tool will give a definite conclusion between the following two:
 - Property holds.
 - Property does not hold.

-However, if there are while structures, the automatical calculation relies on the specified *loop invariant* from the user.
+However, if there are while structures, the automatic calculation relies on the specified *loop invariant* from the user.
 The verifier will first check whether it is a valid loop invariant.
-If not, the verification will stop and the failure will be reported.
-Otherwise, the corresponding precondition is derivied and the procedure continues.
+If not, the verification will stop, and the failure will be reported.
+Otherwise, the corresponding precondition is derived, and the procedure continues.
 In this case, the verification result can be:
 - Property holds.
 - Property cannot be determined.
 A suitable loop invariant may be sufficient.